bg bg

 What types of water therapy are available for dogs?

 There are three main types of water therapy for dogs.
-All use water at a comfortable and therapeutic temperature between 86 and 89 degrees Fahrenheit.
-They differ in terms of the equipment and process used.
+All use water at a comfortable and therapeutic temperature of between 86 and 89 degrees Fahrenheit.
+How they differ is in terms of the equipment and processes used.
 Your vet will advise you on which form of canine water therapy is best for your pet’s unique needs.

 Pool therapy